hai-dee/tree-lib/README.md

 ### Example

-Here is an example of using AbstractBST to implement a BST using the bread and butter textbook add and remove strategies.
+Here is an example of using ```AbstractBST``` to implement a binary search tree using the bread and butter textbook add and remove strategies.

 ```py
 from abstract_tree import AbstractBST